-The information was compiled by product group into Excel spreadsheets detailing the company, EU member state, if they belonged to a recognised trade association, their website address and the type of product they produce.
+The information on plastics, rubber and wood was compiled by product group into Excel spreadsheets detailing the company, EU member state, if they belonged to a recognised trade association, their website address and the type of product they produce.
 For wood flour and rubber where possible the available product size distribution was listed.
 The European recycling industry is not as sophisticated as the virgin material industries so the detail on products and specification was often limited.
 The thermoplastics and rubber components for this project are sourced from recycled feedstock.
 The wood flour component is produced from virgin timber.